galihap76/galihap76/README.md

 **About me**

-My name is galih anggoro prasetya.
-I aspire to become a computer programmer like my father.
-I have had an interest in learning programming and computers for a long time.
-Currently, I am focused on deepening my knowledge in back end development.
-I also enjoy learning penetration testing to protect myself from malicious hackers.
+I am excited to learn back end development using the PHP programming language and the laravel framework.
+Additionally, I am interested in learning penetration testing to protect myself from malicious hackers.
+I am registered as a programmer in the github organization called <a href="https://github.com/De-Technocrats">de technocrats</a>.

-I have also joined a community and github organization called <a href="https://github.com/De-Technocrats">de technocrats</a> which discusses software development, hardware, hacking, computer security, networking, and other technology related topics.
-I am registered as a software developer responsible for building educational and open source software.

 **How to connect with me**